Topological Insulators Quantum Mechanics: Examples Continuous Topological insulators Quantum mechanics

 where the integers $n^{(\pm)}$ are the winding numbers.

 The radial part, satisfies

 with $\epsilon^2=2E$.
 For the Hamiltonian ${\bar H}'_+$, the radial part equation can be obtained from this one by changing $\Phi_B\to-\Phi_B$.

-The factor $\frac{\Phi_B}{2\pi}$ in (\ref{last1}) is the magnetic field inside the solenoid, while the change of signs in front the $\delta$-function when passing from ${\bar H}'_-$ to ${\bar H}'_+$, shows that the system is a topological invariant (for a study from a different point of view see for example \cite{moo1,ab2}).
+The factor $\frac{\Phi_B}{2\pi}$ in (\ref{last1}) is the magnetic field inside the solenoid, while the change of signs in front the $\delta$-function when passing from ${\bar H}'_-$ to ${\bar H}'_+$, shows that the system is a topological invariant \cite{moo1,ab2}.
 The complete solution of the problem is the superposition of different $n^{(\pm)}$, that is, different winding numbers for spin components up and down.